3devo/ChildbusBootloader/PROTOCOL.md

 respond to the same address, so they can still be disambiguated based on their device type.

-When a slave receives this command containing a hardware type that does not equal its own type (as returned by `GET_HARDWARE_INFO`), it should completely ignore the command (and not respond to the subsequent read request either).
+When a child receives this command containing a hardware type that does not equal its own type (as returned by `GET_HARDWARE_INFO`), it should completely ignore the command (and not respond to the subsequent read request either).